Bryan Spears

 Bryan James Spears (born April 19, 1977) is an American film and television producer.
-He is the older brother of singers Britney Spears and Jamie Lynn Spears, and was co-manager of Britney's conservatorship.
-He was also a co-producer of the television program Zoey 101, which starred Jamie Lynn.
+He is the older brother of singer Britney Spears and actress Jamie Lynn Spears, and was co-manager of Britney's conservatorship.

+He is the first child and the only son of Jamie Spears and Lynne Spears.
+He was a co-producer of Nickelodeon's teen sitcom Zoey 101, which starred Jamie Lynn.